Iris Cohen Fineberg, PhD, MSW, OSW-C

 Preston, H., Fineberg, I.C., Callagher, P., & Mitchell, J.D.
 (2012).
 The ‘Preferred Priorities for Care’ document in motor neurone disease: Views of bereaved relatives and carers.
 Palliative Medicine, 26(2), 132-138.

 Walling, A.M., Fineberg, I.C., Brown-Saltzman, K., & Wenger, N.S.
 (2011).
-An Interdisciplinary Educational Program to Improve Knowledge and Attitudes about an End of Life Symptom Management Protocol.
+An Interdisciplinary Educational Program to Improve Knowledge and Attitudes about an End-of-Life Symptom Management Protocol.
 Journal of Hospice and Palliative Nursing, 13(5), 309-315.

 Fineberg, I. C., Kawashima, M., & Asch, S.M.
 (2011).
 Communication with families facing life-threatening illness: a research-based model for family conferences.
 Journal of Palliative Medicine, 14(4), 421-427.